 To say that Angela Giampolo is passionate about estate planning is an understatement.
 Angela literally trademarked “Where There’s a Will, There’s a Way” and that’s because it’s the truth.
 You can do and have happen exactly what you want after you pass away, but you must be proactive and put your wishes in writing.

-The attorneys at Giampolo Law Group are experienced in assisting clients with estate planning (specifically, in preparing or revising wills, trusts, and the other essential documents such as powers of attorney and hospital visitation forms).
-Estate plans are necessary at any stage of life, more so when individuals form a relationship or family unit.
-Estate plans protect assets and provide for loved ones, as well as establishing the rights and powers of others to act on your behalf.
-Directives and trusts providing for pets are also commonly used to ensure that your animal companion is taken care of if an accident or other life-changing event occurs.
+The LGBTQ+ friendly estate planning attorneys at Giampolo Law Group are experienced in assisting clients in preparing or revising Wills, trusts, and the other essential documents such as powers of attorney and hospital visitation forms.
+Generally, estate plans are necessary at any stage of life and act to protect assets and provide for loved ones, as well as establishing the rights and powers of others to act on your behalf.

 In particular, LGBTQ+ estate planning is unique and comes with a special set of documents that protect our unions, relationships and families not just in the United States but abroad in countries that do not recognize marriage equality or worse, in countries where it’s illegal to live out and authentically as an LGBTQ+ person.
 Careful strategy can help create an estate plan that is in your best interest, but the plan must go further than a standard estate plan.
 Since the Obergefell ruling made marriage equality the law of the land, LGBTQ+ couples are entitled to equal dignity under the law.
 The marriage equality ruling drastically changed the legal landscape for LGBTQ+ couples, and Giampolo Law Group is experienced with what those changes mean in the estate planning context.